seanlane/seanlane.github.io/_posts/2018/2018-02-23-Virtualenv-with-jupyter.md

 tags: python, virtualenv, jupyter
 ---

 A lot of my lab work and course work involved the use of Jupyter notebooks, though the Python dependencies needed conflict with other areas.
 I've been using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) to isolate these, and other project, environments from each other.
-This post goes through the process of installing everything needed to get up and running with a clean Python environment for Jupyter notebooks, including the installation of `jupyter_contrib_nbextensions` which adds community developed features.
+This post goes through the process of installing everything needed to get up and running with a clean Python environment for Jupyter notebooks with separate kernels for each environment, including the installation of `jupyter_contrib_nbextensions` which adds community developed features.

 ## Initial setup